Propsowicz/Chess-Masterclass/README.md

 # Chess-Masterclass

 Chess Masterclass is an application created to study chess.
-Content of the website is divided to paid courses and completely free studies which can be shared between users.
+The content of the website is divided into paid courses and completely free studies which can be shared between users.

-Application has been created to learn new technologies and web development tools - the plan was to learn React, authentication system (JWT), payment systems, code testing and hosting application on web.
+The application has been created to learn new technologies and web development tools - the plan was to learn React, authentication system (JWT), payment systems, code testing and hosting application on web.

 Here is a link to the application (it can take some time to load it) [Chess Masterclass](https://chess-masterclass.onrender.com).